vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Deploying VCHs to Clusters With and Without DRS

 When deploying VCHs to a cluster, you cannot deploy a VCH to a specific host in the cluster.
-You deploy the VCH to the cluster.
+You deploy the VCH to the cluster and the placement of the VCH is determined as follows:

 - If VMware vSphere Distributed Resource Scheduler (DRS) is enabled on that cluster, DRS manages the placement of the VCH on a host.
 - If DRS is not enabled, vSphere Integrated Containers selects a host in the cluster on which to deploy the VCH.

 It is strongly recommended that DRS is enabled on clusters to which you deploy VCHs.
 Deployment does not fail if DRS is not enabled, but a warning is issued in the deployment log.

-Also, if DRS is not enabled, any `vic-machine create` options that apply to the VCH resource pool are ignored, with a warning in the deployment log.
+Clusters that do not implement DRS do not support resource pools.
+If you deploy a VCH to a cluster on which DRS is disabled, the VCH is created in a VM folder, rather than in a resource pool.
+Consequently, if you specify any options that apply to the memory or CPU configuration of the VCH resource pool, these options are ignored, with a warning in the deployment log.

 #### Create VCH Wizard